 Richard, younger brother of King Edward IV, began his education in Warwick’s house.

-Anne’s father, Warwick, had a further disagreement with the King after he made the Queen’s father, Baron Rivers, treasurer.
-Rivers pressed for an alliance with the Burgundians bringing him into conflict with Warwick who favoured a French alliance.
+The Earl of Warwick was angry with the King after he made the Queen’s father, Baron Rivers, treasurer of England.
+Rivers pressed for an alliance with the Burgundians bringing him into conflict with Warwick who favoured an alliance with France.

 Warwick, learned that Edward had gone behind his back and signed a treaty with the Burgundians.
 He was frustrated and annoyed that Edward favoured his wife’s relatives rather than his trusted advisers.

 Richard, younger brother of King Edward, was removed from Warwick’s household as relations with the King broke down.

 Warwick, secretly organised a rebellion against Edward in the North.
 The rebellion, known as Robin of Redesdale’s Rebellion, was quickly put down by the Yorkists.

 Warwick, raised an army of northern rebels led by Sir John Conyers, Edward’s cousin.
 They defeated a force of Welsh loyalists led by William Herbert, Earl of Pembroke.